CHANDANKUMARNS07/Physical_Design_2024/README.md

 ### QoR <br/>
 QoR stands for Quality of Results.
 It refers to a set of metrics used to evaluate the quality of a chip's physical design after various stages of the design process. <br/>
-For this, we see timing as a metric and use CTS.
+For this, we see timing as a metric and use CTS. <br/>
+And also can see the routed design.<br/>
 ```
 make gui_cts
 ```